git-steven/git-steven.github.io/_posts/2026-03-29-autonomous-ai-pt1-hitl.md

   * batch retraining
   * model tuning/ensembling
   * RL (reinforcement learning)
-* <span style="color: #BB7C4B"><em><strong>👥 MODEL VERIFICATION TEAM (GOVERNANCE):</strong></em></span>
+* <span style="color: #BB7C4B"><em><strong>👥 MODEL RELEASE GATE (HUMAN GATE):</strong></em></span>
   * QA of new model
   * Sanity check

-### ⛓️‍💥Governance Overlays: The Human Gatekeepers
+### 👥 Human Gates: The Architectural Control Surfaces
-At the top-left and bottom-right are two governance boundaries (shown as dashed orange flows and orange boxes in the infographic):
+At the top-left and bottom-right of the loop sit the two **HUMAN GATE** hexagons (orange) — they live *inside* the loop, but they break it semantically by requiring human sign-off:

-- **Store → Curation Team → Pipeline**: A curation team reviews session data and selects which signals are trustworthy enough for training.
+- **Data / Outcome → Data Curation Service → Data Pipeline**: A curation team reviews session data and selects which signals are trustworthy enough for training.
 This prevents noisy or adversarial feedback from corrupting the model.
-- **Model Ensemble → Model Governance Team → Deployment**: A governance team validates model performance, checks for bias, and approves releases.
+- **Model Training Service → Model Release Gate → Model Prediction Service**: A governance team validates model performance, checks for bias, and approves releases.
 No model reaches production without human sign-off.

 These aren't bureaucratic overhead.
 They're **architectural control surfaces**.
 Remove them, and your "AI-powered" system is one bad training batch away from recommending your worst matches for your best client.